Riverine Habitat Restoration Projects

 Planning and Design Status: DWR worked with Reclamation District (RD) 108 to plan and permit this Project.
 Visit RD 108 Wallace Weir Fish Rescue Facility Page to access more information and download the Initial Study and Mitigated Negative Declaration, which was released in April 2016.

-Construction: Construction began in 2016 and will be finished in early 2019.
+Construction: Construction began in 2016 and finished in early 2019.

 - Reclamation Bay Delta Office - Yolo Bypass Salmonid Habitat Restoration and Fish Passage